Reading time: 8 minutes

 Then, tune into how the suppressed emotions from your past feel in your body.
 Pay attention to the sensations and link them to past traumas, coping mechanisms, and your self-limiting beliefs.
 By doing so, you can create awareness about your behavior in the present moment and create a pause between stimulus and response.

-Next, by learning how to sit with all the sensations, breathing through them and reassuring yourself that you’re safe and capable you can build emotional tolerance: the number 1 key to healing and transformation.
+Next, by learning how to sit with all the sensations, breathing through them and reassuring yourself that you’re safe and capable you can build emotional tolerance.

 As you become more comfortable with these feelings, start experimenting with conflict.
 Share a preference or opinion youโ€™ve kept to yourself.
 Express a need or address something that bothers you.
 It might be uncomfortable and provoke guilt or shame, but this process is crucial.
 You may struggle with old beliefs that youโ€™re too demanding or wrong, but facing these fears can help you reconnect with your authentic self.